Solution Validation

 • You understand what they need

-Cost: $0-100 Time: 1-2 weeks per customer Learning: What actually solves the problem?
+Cost: $0-100.
+Time: 1-2 weeks per customer.
+What you learn: what actually solves the problem?

 Level 2: Prototype It (Medium Cost, Speed)

-Goal: Test if the experience resonates.
+Goal: test if the experience resonates.

 Clickable Prototype